airlift-challenge/airlift-starter-kit/README.md

 # Important links
 * For more information about the competition: see the [documentation](https://airlift-challenge.github.io/).
 * The simulator can be found [here](https://github.com/airlift-challenge/airlift)
-* For submissions and to participate in the discussion board: see the [competition platform on CodaLab](https://codalab.lisn.upsaclay.fr/competitions/0000)
+* For submissions and to participate in the discussion board: see the [competition platform on CodaLab][codalab]

 # Getting Started